-We will spare you the sad story of Nikolas Tesla's hapless fight against Marconi, you can figure that out by yourself.
-In fact: we are sparing you also the stories of the many other fights poor Tesla lost against some of the great "inventors" and "entrepreneurial geniuses" of the time, Edison foremost.
-The bottom line is that Tesla never got to see the rewards of his genius.
+We will spare you the sad story of Nikola Tesla's hapless fight against Marconi, and the stories of the many other fights poor Tesla lost against some of the great "inventors" and "entrepreneurial geniuses" of the time, Edison foremost.
+The bottom line is that Tesla never reaped the rewards of his genius.

 We beg you to note that the issue here is not whether Tesla or Marconi was the rightful monopolist of radio.
 Rather, the moral of this story is that simultaneous inventions are frequent, they are the rule and not the exception.
 The moral is that the patent system prevents simultaneous inventions from being recognized and utilized by society.
-And the moral, finally, is that the patent system destroys productive capacity, generates useless and damaging monopoly and, last but not least, humiliates and destroys decent and humble geniuses like Aleksander Popov and Nikolas Tesla.
+And the moral, finally, is that the patent system destroys productive capacity, generates damaging monopoly and, last but not least, humiliates and destroys geniuses like Aleksander Popov and Nikola Tesla.

-The story of injustice to Nikolas Tesla has a tragicomic ending: in 1943 the U.S. Supreme Court upheld Tesla's radio patent reversing the earlier decision of the U.S. Patent Office.
+The story of injustice to Nikola Tesla has a tragicomic ending: in 1943 the U.S. Supreme Court upheld Tesla's radio patent reversing the earlier decision of the U.S. Patent Office.
 Of course, Tesla was dead by this time - and indeed that is why he was awarded the patent.
 The United States Government had been sued by the Marconi Company for use of its patents during the First World War.
 By awarding the patent to Tesla, they eliminated the claim by Marconi - and faced no similar claim from Tesla, who, being dead, was unable to sue.